heldinz/gulp-convert-encoding/readme.md

 #### options

-One or both of the original or target file encodings must be specified.
+One or both of the original and/or target file encodings must be specified.

 [Supported encodings](https://github.com/ashtuchkin/iconv-lite/wiki/Supported-Encodings) are listed on the iconv-lite wiki.